makelannika/Push_swap/README.md

    - `rrb`: Shift all elements of Stack B down by one.
 The last element becomes the first.
    - `rrr`: Perform both `rra` and `rrb` simultaneously.

-The program takes a list of integers as input, representing **Stack A**, and outputs the smallest sequence of operations required to sort it in ascending order.

 Example:
 ```bash
 $ ./push_swap 3 2 1 0